Big Sister Mouse is our school on the outskirts of Luang Prabang

 For young children, we follow the official Lao curriculum of course, but in a more interactive way than most schools.
 We have a strong focus on reading, and we stay away from rote.
 It works: In their first year with us, children learn to read, and also to love reading.
 We often use games, story-telling, and hands-on activities.
 In this picture, a visitor and an older student play an arithmetic game with two second-graders.
 They're learning some English from the visitor, as well as numbers.

-As of early 2017 we have pre-school for ages 3 to 5, plus grades 1 and 2.
+As of the 2017-18 year we have pre-school for ages 3 to 5, plus grades 1 to 4.
 We expect to add one grade (perhaps more) each year.

 For young adults, too, we're using innovative approaches.
 A typical classroom session, with a teacher at the blackboard, is the exception.
 For the most they learn through reading and discussing what they've read; writing about it; doing things; and interaction with visitors.